grace-ac/sr320.github.io/_posts/2020-01-07-concentrate-test-pools.md

 # Summary
 This probably works...
 I'm just a bit nervous to use it on my 6 pooled samples... maybe I'll try again on a 2 new test pools and make sure I run 2ul on qubit before adding so much water for the concentrator kit...

+# Lab meeting notes; Crab project updates; January plan

+We did not get the 1 year no-cost extension from NPRB.
+This means that all grant-related tasks need to be completed by March.

+My priorities for January:
+- Assist Sam with extracting RNA from all samples in freezer (don't have to do all ~250 untouched tubes in freezer, because there are many from Day 26, which is when each crab had 3 samples taken.
+Will only extract RNA from 1 tube per crab at each time point).
+- Worry about AMSS talk week before conference.
+If I get new results, great, if not, I have a pretty solid talk from GSS that I can give again.
+- Try to concentrate RNA from my 6 pooled samples and send to NWGC.
+We need to see how fast they can get them to us.